Mark L. Smith, MD, FACS

 AREAS OF EXPERTISE

 An expert in complex reconstructive surgery, Dr. Smith was the first surgeon to perform Deep Inferior Epigastric Perforator (DIEP) flap breast reconstructions in New York City.
-He has trained over 60 residents in plastic surgery, including many surgeons who now perform DIEP flap reconstruction.
+He has trained and mentored over 100 residents and attending surgeons in plastic surgery, including many surgeons who now specialize in DIEP flap reconstruction.

 Dr. Smith recently published the results of his new protocol for Enhanced Recovery After Surgery (ERAS) after DIEP Flap Reconstruction.
 By implementing a multimodal non-narcotic pain control regimen, including long-acting local anesthetics, the study demonstrated a 95% reduction in inpatient narcotic requirement and allowed most patients to leave the hospital on the second day after surgery (rather than the national average of 4-5 days).